15th February 2019

 A. Well as advocates of the Cloud and the technology advantages that it brings, VoIP systems provide a solution for businesses of all sizes that can grow with them as their business grows too.

 The advantages of a VoIP system over an ISDN based system include:

 - Calls made over the internet which reduces the costs significantly

-- Will be more cost effective and flexible
+- Will be more cost effective

 - Ability to integrate multiple devices-Deskphone/Mobile and Computer-Unified Communications capabilities

 - Easier to scale and add users compared to a traditional PBX

 - Flexibility for businesses will deliver a number of competitive advantages.